wp-plugins/jb-shortener/readme.txt

 You can use a custom, shorter url for the short urls in WordPress and with Twitter Tools

+= Does it work with Multisite enabled? =

+In short, kinda.
+The plugin will still work, but you need to install the contents of short.domain itself.
+If you don't feel like that's possible, try to hold out for the version that works fully with multisite enabled.

 == Changelog ==

+= 0.5 =
+* No longer need to host the short-url redirect on an external domain for non-multisite installs

 = 0.4 =
 * First version